 The Case for Buying a New Build

-New builds typically mean minimal repair or maintenance costs for the foreseeable future—ideal if your DIY skills are limited or your budget is tight.
-Look for builders offering 10-year guarantees, which provide additional peace of mind.
+New builds typically mean minimal repair or maintenance costs for the foreseeable future-ideal if your DIY skills are limited or your budget is tight.
+Look for builders offering 10-year guarantees for additional peace of mind.

 Why Buy an Existing Home?